 - Educational content

 This content is designed to educate your audience on a particular topic.
-It can be helpful for people who are new to your industry and need some guidance.
+It can be helpful for people who are new to your vertical market and need some guidance.

 - Predictive content